WGLab/TermViewer/README.md

 flask run
 ```

 The console will print out the address the application is running on (usually localhost:5000).
 You can either view it directly or set up port tunneling to view from another device.
+A demo server is set up at http://termviewer.wglab.org/.

 You should see the following screen asking for an evaluator name and with a dropdown containing the list of patient notesets that you have stored in the notes table of the database.
 Scores are stored based on evaluator and note so enter a name to access the annotations specific to you and then select a noteset to navigate.